schmidt-software/KeenWrite/fonts/README.md

 The [official versions](https://www.google.com/get/noto/) of these fonts are updated regularly at the Noto Fonts [repository](https://github.com/googlefonts/noto-fonts/).
-If downloading from the original location, be sure to retrieve all four versions needed for the application to render text correctly.
+If downloading from the original location, be sure to retrieve all font families needed for the application to render text correctly.

 # Internationalization